Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Numerical test of 2D RMHD turbulent spectrum model

-Imbalanced turbulence takes longer to reach steady-state due to the reduced efficiency of the cascade for the dominant Els\"asser field; this is illustrated in figure~\ref{fig:RMHDSimDissipationCrossHel}, showing the ratio of energy dissipated near grid scales to that injected at large scales.
-All simulations reach approximate steady-state at $20\tauAouter$, and all statistics are averaged over the remaining $10\tauAouter$.
-The evolution of the normalised cross-helicity $\crosshel$ is also shown in figure~\ref{fig:RMHDSimDissipationCrossHel}, with the simulations reaching steady state values of $0.0, 0.59, 0.87$, and 0.96, respectively.
-Most phenomenological theories of imbalanced turbulence predict that the ratio of Els\"asser energies should scale as \citep{Schekochihin2022-nn}
+Imbalanced turbulence takes longer to reach steady state due to the reduced efficiency of the cascade for the dominant Elsasser field; this is illustrated in figure~\ref{fig:RMHDSimDissipationCrossHel}, showing the ratio of energy dissipated near grid scales to that injected at large scales.
+All simulations reach approximate steady state at $20\tauAouter$, and all statistics are averaged over the remaining $10\tauAouter$.
+The evolution of the normalised cross-helicity $\crosshel$ is also shown in figure~\ref{fig:RMHDSimDissipationCrossHel}, with the simulations reaching steady-state values of $0.0, 0.59, 0.87$, and 0.96, respectively.
+Most phenomenological theories of imbalanced turbulence predict that the ratio of Elsasser energies should scale as \citep{Schekochihin2022-nn}

 For the RMHD simulations in this Appendix, this scaling is confirmed in figure~\ref{fig:RMHDSimEnergyRatio} using the time-averaged values of the normalised cross-helicity to calculate $\forceratio$ in \eqref{eq:ZpmEnergyRatioApp}.